Our selection of dress watches (2/3)

 • The black lacquered dial which contrasts elegantly with the golden indexes.

-• The solid caseback with its medallion which is tasteful and consistent with the vintage inspiration of the watch.
+• The solid case back with its medallion which is tasteful and consistent with the vintage inspiration of the watch.

 Where to find it?

-Pequignet Manufacture Manuelle Royale
+Pequignet Royal Manual Manufacture

-watch silver dial brown leather strap Pequignet
+Pequignet silver dial watch brown leather strap

 A big exception: Pequignet Manufacture.

-silver Pequignet watch
+Pequignet silver watch

 Pequignet mechanism

-This caliber is very expensive to produce , much more than most brands present in the high end, with the exception of luxury/Haute Horlogerie, which considerably limits Pequignet's margin on their models equipped with the Royal Caliber... and for the Suddenly, once is really not customary in watches, you really get what you pay for.
+This caliber is very expensive to produce , much more than most brands present in the high end, with the exception of luxury/Haute Horlogerie, which considerably limits Pequignet's margin on their models featuring the Calibre Royal... and for once, this is really not the norm in watches, you really get what you pay for.

 The question of wrist size

-Once again, many men are overly complex about their wrist size...
-I have noticed this not only in watchmaking but also in a completely different field such as sport and I find it a little strange.
-This is a very surprising phenomenon but which, in watchmaking, goes hand in hand with the evolution of fashion or current trends.
+Once again, many men are overly complex about their wrist size… I have noticed this not only in watchmaking but also in a completely different field such as sport and I find it a little strange.
+It is a very surprising phenomenon but which, in watchmaking, goes hand in hand with the evolution of fashion or current trends.

 Technical characteristics